thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 kubectl -n default create secret docker-registry external-registry-secret --docker-username $DOCKER_USER --docker-password $DOCKER_PASS
 ```

-- Below is the Kamel CLI command to install Camel-K operator in default namespace.
+- Below command will install the Camel-K operator in default namespace.

 ```
 # the secret created above is passed in --registry-secret in this command
 kamel install -n default --registry docker.io --organization <organization-name> --registry-secret external-registry-secret --wait
 ```

-- If OLM is not installed in the cluster, then we need to use below command to install Camel-K operator.
+- If OLM is not installed in the cluster (as mentioned above), in this case then we need to use `--olm=false` in the command shown below.

 ```
 kamel install -n default --olm=false --registry docker.io --organization <organization-name> --registry-secret external-registry-secret --wait
 ```

 > **Info:**
+>
 > Camel-K operator installation takes sometime to install.
-> Check the operator pod status in the default namespace, it should be in running state.
+> Camel-K operator deploys as a pod, so to check the status of the pod in the default namespace use `kubectl get pods`.
+>
 > ![image](https://user-images.githubusercontent.com/6425536/217720112-da2a90e5-600a-46e4-afff-423a57bf409b.png)
+>

-### Run a simple integration
+### Running a simple integration

-- Once the Camel-K operator is in running state, we can use Kamel CLI to run an integration in the cluster.
+- We can use Kamel CLI to run integration code developed in Java, groovy, etc.
+- The Camel-K operator gets deployed to cluster as a pod, we can simply check the status of the pod and make sure it is in running state before creating an integration.

-- Below is the integration code (Java code), which will uses Camel RouteBuilder to expose REST endpoint.
+- Below is a simple Java integration code, which uses Camel RouteBuilder and REST component to expose REST endpoint and routes the message.

 ```java